informatik-mannheim/cblocks/README.md

 #### Casing (optional)

 This step is optional, but gives your cBlock a more finished look.
 We use a laser cutter to do the casing.
-Here is the corresponding SVG file(TODO Link) for the vibration motor.
+Here is the corresponding [SVG file](https://github.com/weckbach/cblocks-vibration-motor/blob/master/caseplans.svg) for the vibration motor.
 This is how the final vibration motor cBlock looks like:

 Finally, the fully assembled cBlock looks like follows: ![Vibration cBlock](pictures/vibration.JPG "Vibration cBlock")